demisto/content/Packs/CiscoStealthwatch/Integrations/CiscoStealthwatch/README.md

-Scalable visibility and security analytics
+Scalable visibility and security analytics.
 This integration was integrated and tested with version 1.0.0 of Cisco Stealthwatch
 ## Configure Cisco Stealthwatch on Cortex XSOAR